5.3 Youth representation bodies

 The Government of Flanders also funds non-profit organisations and provincial authorities to help develop mechanisms for youth participation and opportunities for debate between public institutions and young people.
 Important organisations are:

-• The 'Ambrassade', embedded in the Flemish Parliament Act of 2012, is responsible for the coordination and development of ‘youth information’ initiatives.
+The 'Ambrassade', embedded in the Vlaams Jeugddecreet 23 November 2023, is responsible for the coordination and development of ‘youth information’ initiatives.

-• Bataljong is member organization of cities and municipalities.
-Their main task consists of informing and supporting Flemish cities and municipalities to prepare and implement local youth policy and youth participation.
+Bataljong is member organization of cities and municipalities.
+Their main task is to inform and support Flemish cities and municipalities in preparing and implementing local youth policy and youth participation.
 The goal is to strengthen children and young people, politicians and civil servants in implementing more, better and broader local policy for children and young people.
 In order to achieve this Bataljong connects, informs and supports youth councils, youth officials and aldermen of youth.
-Bataljong also promotes the benefits of child and youth-friendly policy at Flemish, federal and European level, while representing the interests of cities and municipalities.
-In their activitie Today Bataljong can count on a team of 24 employees and has 303 members.
-With 290 of the 300 local authorities in Flanders that are member, Bataljong can count substantially all Flemish municipalities as members.
+Bataljong also promotes the benefits of child and youth-friendly policy at the Flemish, federal, and European levels, while representing the interests of cities and municipalities.
+With 285 of the 300 local authorities in Flanders that are member (2025), Bataljong can count substantially all Flemish municipalities as members.